bluebuiy/skymodlauncher/readme.md

 # How to Use
 ## Building
-Download the source, either from github, or from the zip here, configure with cmake, and build.
-I will not provide prebuilt binaries.
-The code here is not guaranteed to be the latest release.
+Download the source, configure with cmake, and build.
 For example, using the supplied presets:

     cmake --preset ninja-release